SAP/styleguides/clean-abap/sub-sections/FunctionGroupsVsClasses.md

 - **No overloading.**
 You cannot provide two functions with identical names but different parameters.
-(This is not possible in ABAP OO too, by the way.)
+(This is not possible in ABAP OO either, by the way.)

 - **Variable encapsulation.**
 Function groups can hide internal state in private variables.